helenw566/nypd_misconduct/README.md

  #### Data

-This folder contains the cleaned data utilized for this study, the raw police misconduct data, as well as data collected via NYT scraping..
+This folder contains the cleaned data utilized for this study, the raw police misconduct data, as well as data collected via NYT scraping.

 We primarily drew data from three sources: